-To import a shapefile, click on the SPIT tool in the toolbar to open the
+To import a shapefile, click on the SPIT tool in the toolbar to open the click on Connect.
+If you want, you can define or change some import options.

-SPIT - Shapefile to PostGIS Import Tool dialog.
-Select the PostGIS database you want to connect to and click on Connect.
 Now you can add one or more files to the queue by clicking on the Add button.
 To process the files, click on the OK button.
 The progress of the import as well as any errors/warnings will be displayed as each shapefile is processed.